Granola-Team/mina-indexer/ops/README.md

 ### `./diff-buckets.rb`

 Compare the list of historical Mina PCBs in the specified block range between o1Labs and Granola storage buckets.

-### `./download-mina-blocks.rb`

-Downloads historical Mina PCBs in the Granola storage bucket by using `rclone`.
-See the instructions at the top of the script.

 ### `./format-graphql-in-hurl-files.rb`